 Why would I want an interest-only mortgage?

-Many investors use interest-only loans because interest payments on an investment mortgage are tax deductible.
+If you’re buying a house as an investment, you might use interest-only loans because interest payments on an investment mortgage are tax deductible.
 Investors choose interest-only loans to minimize their monthly payments while maximizing cash flow and tax effectiveness.
 The risk with this strategy is that if property prices fall, you can end up in negative equity.

 What if I’m an owner-occupier?

 Interest-only mortgages might not be the best option if you’re planning on living in your new home as a primary residence.
 For starters, banks are typically hesitant to approve interest-only loans for owner-occupiers.
-Their partial reasoning is that if you can’t afford to make principal and interest payments, you’re likely trying to borrow more than you can afford.
+The reasoning is that if you can’t afford to make principal and interest payments, you’re likely trying to borrow more than you can afford.

 One of the main dangers of owner-occupiers using an interest-only home loan is that the payments can rise dramatically when the loan reverts to principal and interest.